Dale Alford: Elections to Congress, 1958 and 1960

 Alford was elected as a write-in candidate in the 1958 general election that occurred in the aftermath of the Little Rock Crisis.
-He was only the second write-in candidate ever to have been elected to the House.
+He was only the third write-in candidate ever to have been elected to the House.
 (The Republican Joe Skeen was thereafter elected to the House from New Mexico as a write-in candidate in 1980.)
 Alford jumped into the election against incumbent U.S. Representative Brooks Hays who had endorsed the integration of Little Rock Central High School.
 Alford supporters printed thousands of stickers with his name on them and handed them out at polling places.
 Hays maintained a lead during the counting until an extra twenty boxes arrived bearing ballots with Alford stickers.
 Ultimately, Alford prevailed, 30,739 (51 percent) to Hays' 29,483 (49 percent).

 Osro Cobb, the United States Attorney for the Eastern District of Arkansas, recalled that:

 There were loud protests and allegations of irregularities and fraud from Hays supporters.
 Because it was a federal election, I had a grand jury impaneled, and an order was obtained from the U.S. District Court that impounded all of the ballots cast for review by the grand jury.
 When the grand jury completed its minute review of all the votes cast, it was established that the count had been unusually accurate for each candidate [Alford and Hays], and the grand jury was so outraged by the allegations made and the lack of evidence to support them that it seriously considered indicting those who had made the accusations.
 I was surprised by Hays' defeat because I did not realize the extent and commitment of the majority of the voters in the Fifth Congressional District to separate-but-equal schools in lieu of integration, which they feared would destroy their schools.

 In 1960, Alford won his second term in the House with 57,617 votes (82.7 percent) to Republican L. J. Churchill (1902–1987) of Dover in Pope County in northwestern Arkansas, who received 12,054 ballots (17.3 percent).
 Churchill was a highly regarded civic and political figure in Dover.
 A Cumberland Presbyterian and a Mason, Churchill served as mayor of Dover and on the municipal school board, both nonpartisan positions.
 He had been state chairman of the Agricultural Stabilization and Conservation Service of the United States Department of Agriculture.
 He operated L.J.
 Churchill's General Merchandise Store and was a member of the board of directors of the Bank of Dover.